Adrián Pacheco

-Adrian Pacheco Gordillo (born 2 July 2005) is a soccer player who plays as a midfielder for Atlético-GO.
+Adrian Pacheco Gordillo (born 2 July 2005) is a soccer player who plays as a midfielder for Club Aurora.

 Early life

 Pacheco was born on 2 July 2005.
 Born in Cochabamba, Bolivia, he grew up in Canada.

 Club career

 As a youth player, Pacheco joined the youth academy of Croatian side Dinamo.
 Following his stint there, he signed for Bolivian side Universitario de Vinto, where he made zero league appearances and scored zero goals.

 Subsequently, he signed for Bolivian side Wilstermann in 2023, where he made twenty-six league appearances and scored one goal.
 During the summer of 2025, he signed for Bolivian side Blooming, where he made zero league appearances and scored zero goals.
 The same year, he signed for Brazilian side Atlético-GO.